-If your business no longer requires a snapshot of an elastic block storage device, you can delete the snapshot.
-If you have applied an automatic snapshot policy to the storage device, you can delete the automatic snapshot policy.
+If you no longer need a snapshot, you can delete the snapshot to maintain a sufficient snapshot quota.
+If you have applied an automatic snapshot policy to the disk, you need to delete the automatic snapshot policy before you can delete the snapshot.